JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Endpoint for sending messages #DONE
 - Search bar that can search people or messages #DONE
 - All users shown to test messages #DONE
-- Search bar that can search people or messages that actually filters users just like when typing a post
+- Search bar that can search users #DONE
+- Search bar should also search messages and display the users and messages mixed
 - Clicking on a user will open the conversation with him
 - Clear all button to delete all search results
 - Previous search results for logged in users